-The VMS data above are for combined UK and Irish data (2005, 2006 and 2007).
+The above VMS maps for 2006 and 2007 are combined UK and Irish data.
+2008 and 2009 show Irish data only.
 Other international data sets were not available.
 The maps clearly show the main Nephrops fishing areas in VI (west of Scotland) and in VII (Irish Sea, Celtic Sea, Porcupine and Aran Grounds off the west of Ireland.